tango-controls/rfc/9/README.md

  error = reason severity desc origin

- reason = *VCHAR ; SHALL be the reason of the failur severity = "WARN" | "ERR" | "PANIC" desc = *VCHAR ; SHOULD describe the failur in more details, eg. call stack origin = *VCHAR ; SHALL identify the operation or the tango object which caused the failure
+ reason = *VCHAR ; SHALL be the reason of the failure severity = "WARN" | "ERR" | "PANIC" desc = *VCHAR ; SHOULD describe the failur in more details, eg. call stack origin = *VCHAR ; SHALL identify the operation or the tango object which caused the failure